Hasnat4763/Super-Roaster-420/README.md

 # Super-Roaster-420

 A slack bot which uses Evil Insult Generator and Compliments API to fetch Roasts and Compliments.
-It is just made for fun.
+It is made for fun so that people in Hack Club Slack can roast others.
+Many people have already liked it.

 # Features:

 It can be triggered by mentioning it in a channel.

-It has 3 functions, Compliment, Mention and Random.

-You can tag others to roast or compliment them instead.

-Magic Word:

-@Super Roaster 420 Roast/Compliment/Random me/@others
+When mentioning just tell it what to do.
+It can roast you or others.

 # APIs used:
 Evil Insult Generator: https://evilinsult.com/api/#generate-insult-get